jwdevos/openbsd_firewall_ansible/README.md

 **How to use**
 Start with a fresh install of OpenBSD reachable via SSH as root on an IPv4 address.
 Have this Ansible project ready on another host that can reach the OpenBSD box.
+Just run the two following playbooks from the main project directory (./openbsd_firewall_ansible/):
+'''
+ansible-playbook bootstrap.yml -i inventory --ask-pass ansible-playbook play_setup.yml -i inventory --ask-pass
+'''